akashagarwal7/resume/main/resume.md

 > _Majors in Software Engineering_

-* **Capstone Project:** *Hatchen App* — Lead a team of 3 for development of an Android app focused on enhancing communication for teams, using Node.js, Socket.io, and a MySQL database at the backend.
+* **Capstone Project:** *Hatchen App* — Spearheaded a team of 3 for the development of an Android application focused on enhancing team communication, utilizing Node.js, Socket.io, and MySQL database at the backend.

 ---